-Aging county assets put the county at risk for significant replacement or repair costs, or service disruptions for both government and business-type activities (Figure 41).

-The County's Net Position has been Fluctuating
+Aging county assets put the county at risk for significant replacement or repair costs, or service disruptions for both government and business-type activities (Figure 35).
+Figure 35 Depreciable capital assets, net of depreciation by activity, and non-depreciable capital assets (in millions, adjusted for inflation) The County's Net Position has been Fluctuating

-Net position is the difference between what a government owns and what it owes.
-A change in net position indicates if the county's financial position improved or declined based on the decisions and actions from the previous year.
-Between FY13 and FY21, the county's net position for the primary government was slowly decreasing.
+Figure 36 Net position (in millions, unadjusted) Net position is the difference between what a government owns and what it owes.
+A change in net position indicates whether the county's financial position improved or declined based on the decisions and actions from the previous year.
+Between FY15 and FY21, the county's net position for the primary government was slowly decreasing.
 Some of the reasons for the decline in net position were outside of the county's control.
-For example, part of the decline was because of changes in policy and assumptions for the state retirement system, PERS (Figure 28).
-Factors that were the county's responsibility include the inability to make repairs faster than the decline of assets, such as streets, buildings, and other infrastructure (Figure 40).
+For example, part of the decline was because of changes in policy and assumptions for the state retirement system, PERS.
+Factors that were the county's responsibility include the inability to make repairs faster than the decline of assets, such as streets, buildings, and other infrastructure.
+From FY21 to FY24, the county's net position increased by 41.3%, or \$933.6 million to \$1,319.2 million (Figure 36).
+One reason for this was because total revenues continued to be greater than expenses since FY21, which contributed to the net position slowly increasing after a decline from FY16 through FY20.
+Demographics Why are Demographics Important?